 - - Places in the Durham area where one can study English.
 Also once a week activities at Duke.

-- Private Tours List
+- Private Tutor List

 - Perhaps hiring Private Tutor might be a good option for you.
 Here is a list of local tutors and editors.

 If you are not enrolled as a student or employed at Duke, see this information sheet on